How to Visit the Molokai Plumeria Farm (Plus What to Expect on the Tour)

 You’ll need to pierce through the center of the flower.
 Photo credit: Marcie Cheung

-The important thing is to get the flowers as close together as you can.
-Some people string one flower at a time.
-Others will do 4-5 flowers on the needle and then push the whole group to the end of the lei.
+The key is getting the flowers as close together as possible.
+Some people string them one at a time.
+Others load 4-5 onto the needle and push the whole group down at once.

 Image of a woman stringing a plumeria lei in Hawaii.